Skip to main content

 Key Facts

-1. 20 March 2026: Union Power Minister Manohar Lal addressed the Bharat Electricity Summit 2026.
+1. Union Power Minister Manohar Lal addressed the Bharat Electricity Summit on 20 March 2024‑26, emphasizing energy security.

-4. SHANTI Act was presented as a landmark legislation to promote clean and sustainable energy projects.
+3. The SHANTI Act was highlighted as a legislative step to promote renewable and clean‑energy projects.

-5. A joint Centre‑State strategy was urged to boost per‑capita electricity consumption and accelerate renewable and nuclear energy adoption.
+4. Manohar Lal called for a joint Centre‑State strategy to increase per‑capita electricity consumption and accelerate renewable and nuclear capacity.

-7. CSRD assesses metering, billing, grievance redressal, tariff transparency; DUR evaluates institutional capability, financial health, operational efficiency, service outcomes.
+5. CSRD evaluates metering, billing, grievance redressal and tariff transparency; DUR assesses institutional capability, financial health, operational efficiency and service outcomes.

 Background & Context